aagallag/Vita_Doom/Readme.md

 # Vita Doom - PS Vita Doom Port

-In order to play Doom, you must add WAD files to: cache0:/VitaDefilerClient/Documents/WADs (for Rejuvenate users) ux0:/data/doom/WADs (for HENkaku users)
+In order to play Doom, you must add WAD files to: `ux0:/data/doom/WADs`

 The easiest way to accomplish that is via FTP with FTPVita.
 If you do not know what "WAD files" are, start looking here: https://www.google.ca/search?q=doom+wad

-This port only supports official Doom WADs and does not currently have audio.
+This port only supports official Doom WADs.

 ## The original Readme.txt: